Genez-io/deployapps-landing-page/content/posts/how-to-schedule-tasks-with-genezio.md

 First, you’ll need to create a new project.

 To get started with a template, install `genezio` using `npm` and run it in your terminal.
-Later on, genezio comes in handy to deploy and host your web applications in the cloud.
+Later on, DeployApps comes in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio